JYNi16/CPEG_ML/README.md

 # CPEG_ML
 Based on the artifical Neural Network to fit the optical parameters

-Before trying this project, you should install following library
+Before starting this project, you should install following libraries

 1. Pytorch cpu or cuda version are both fine.
 2. Numpy; matplotlib